michaeleisel/michaeleisel.github.io/misc/outline.markdown

 ## Post-install compression

 So far, the article has focused on reducing the app's download size.
 However, the size of that the app's data after installation is also important.
 Normally, .strings files (or their .json counterparts here) would just sit there uncompressed after installation.
 This takes up more space on disk than if they were compressed, and also might increase the app size that Apple reports in the App Store.
 To reduce disk space usage, the files can be zipped individually in the bundle.
 Then, each time the user opens up the app, lazily decompress the files for the languages the user actually needs and cache those somewhere in an uncompressed format.
-There are other compressions options too besides zip, such as the speedy [Zstandard](https://engineering.fb.com/2018/12/19/core-data/zstandard/), which is what Instagram appears to use for their .strings files.
+There are other compressions options too, such as the speedy [Zstandard](https://engineering.fb.com/2018/12/19/core-data/zstandard/), which is what Instagram appears to use for their .strings files.

 ## Conclusion